cogentcore/core/docs/content/events.md

 ### Hover

 A mouse enter event is triggered when a user moves their mouse over a widget.
-It sets the [[states#hovered|hovered]] state.
+It sets the [[states#hovered]] state.
 Conversely, a mouse leave event is triggered when a user moves their mouse off of a widget.
 It clears the hovered state.

 ```Go
 sr := core.NewSlider(b)